 Muryel Guolo

-I am a forth-year graduate student in the William H. Miller III Department of Physics and Astronomy at Johns Hopkins University (JHU), where I work under the guidance of Suvi Gezari.
+I am a theory-oriented observational astrophysicist and a fourth-year graduate student in the William H. Miller III Department of Physics and Astronomy at Johns Hopkins University (JHU), where I work under the guidance of Suvi Gezari.

-My research lies in the intersection between high-energy astrophysics and time-domain astronomy, with a focus on understanding black hole accretion processes in the time-domain era.
-I utilize wide-field sky surveys and targeted multi-wavelength observations (from X-rays to IR) to study transient astronomical phenomena associated with black holes, such as tidal disruption events (TDEs) and quasi-periodic X-ray eruptions (QPEs).
-Recently, a key aspect of my work involves developing new data analysis approaches to test theoretical models for these phenomena.
+My research lies at the intersection of high-energy astrophysics and time-domain astronomy, with a focus on understanding black hole accretion processes in the era of wide-field surveys and rapid multi-wavelength follow-up.
+I study transient phenomena associated with black holes—such as tidal disruption events (TDEs) and quasi-periodic X-ray eruptions (QPEs)—using observations spanning from X-rays to the infrared.
 Additionally, I am also interested in the study of X-ray binaries, intermediate-mass black holes (IMBHs) and the search for high redshift transients.

 Before joining JHU, I earned both my B.Sc. and Master’s degrees in Physics and Astronomy at the Federal University of Santa Catarina.
-My research there focused on galaxy evolution and active galactic nuclei, primarily through optical spectroscopy, with an emphasis on Integral Field Unit (IFU) observations.
+My research there focused on galaxy evolution and active galactic nuclei, primarily through optical Integral Field Unit (IFU) spectroscopy observations.
 I was advised by R. Cid Fernandes, and D. Ruschel-Dutra.

 Contact